 An applied qualification combines the theoretical components of traditional studies combined with a focused approach giving students real-world skills and applicable concepts geared toward their chosen career path.
 Applied qualifications are a response to the growing industry need for work-ready graduates.
 For this reason, graduates with an applied qualification are highly desirable and the likelihood of employment is increased.

 After completing year 1 of your degree, you will gain a La Trobe applied diploma.
 However, should you choose to continue your studies, after completion of Year 2, you will gain the La Trobe associate degree.
-If you complete all three years of study, you will receive the La Trobe applied bachelor degree.
+If you complete all three years of study, you will receive the La Trobe applied bachelor's degree.

-As a full-time student, each year of your course must be completed within 12 months.
-You will then achieve your bachelor degree by studying 24 subjects over a 3 year timeframe.
+As a full-time student, each year of your course can be completed within approximately 12 months.
+You will then achieve your bachelor's degree by studying 24 subjects over a 3 year timeframe^.
 Undertaking 30 hours of study per week should see you successfully complete your qualification within this timeframe.
-Each subject has specific deadlines based around your study plan which you must meet.
+Each subject has specific deadlines based around your study plan which you are required to meet.